TrevorBushnell/TrevorBushnell.github.io/content/blog/04-Why Choral Singers Should Learn Music Theory.md

 However, I've noticed that the skillset that I've developed in choir has been unique compared to the rest of my colleagues.
 I've worked really hard to build myself as a good, well-rounded choral musician.
 As I've done that, I've found that there's been one thing that I've done that has single handedly contributed to the reason as to why I'm as good as I am as a choral artist - *I actually use music theory when I'm learning music.*

 It's important to note that I did **not** say that I can actually sight read well.
-Don't get me wrong, I'm on the better end of sight readers in the choir.
+Don't get me wrong, I'm definitely on the better end of sight readers in the choir.
 However, I can name a pretty large chunk of Concert Choir that can sight read either better than me or at my level.
 But when I think about the number of people who are thinking about their scales as they sing, identifying key changes, locating where their part fits into the context of the chord, then I eliminate a lot of people of that better sight reader list.
 I've found that the skills I've developed in music theory have helped me not only learn, but understand the musical meaning in a piece much faster than anyone else in the choir.

 Having a good understanding of music theory allows you to be a more versatile singer that is capable of any job.
 You can't have a job as a section leader in a church choir if all you have is your ear.
 Most jobs hand you the music the morning of the service you are about to sing.
 You get potentially 1-2 run-throughs before the service to learn your music, and then you have to simply nail the music in the service.
 Hate to break it to you, but your ear alone is never going to save you there - the other singers in the church choir will be as clueless as you are and your ear is not going to be able to latch on to someone who is "correctly" singing your part.
 You have to be able to correctly sing your part without any help.